 A copywriter is a salesperson who sells products and services through written content.
 The copywriter’s main priority is to generate sales for his client, which is where necessary research about the market is warranted.

-This is not just writing, the copy has to be persuasive and compelling enough to get the audience stuck to whatever he’s reading from.
+This is not just writing, the copy has to be persuasive and compelling enough to get the audience stuck to whatever he’s reading.

 Also, the expectation of a copywriter is to understand the emotion that drives his audience’s mind and generate content to ease the emotional state of prospects and satisfy their psychological needs.